 Nailed it.
 Bring it home with some elaboration and, if you can, a 3D rendering of some medical stuff:

-Definitely don’t link to a playlist like this with a medical doctor whose specialty is clinical nutrition responding to every major nutrient of concern when going vegan.
+Definitely don’t link to a series like this with a medical doctor whose specialty is clinical nutrition responding to every major nutrient of concern when going vegan.

 But be sure to give them a little credit in a backhanded statement that actually lends more credence to your cause, like, “a low carb vegan diet can decrease the risk of heart disease by as much as much as 10% over 10 years.”

 Completely ignore the fact that a plant-based diet is the only way of eating that not only prevents but actually reverses heart disease.
 Or that eating animal products raises your cholesterol, the one true risk factor for heart disease.7

 Then close it out this section with some vague comment that allows the viewers to continue eating exactly the way they are, like, “maybe the takeaway is that when it comes to nutrition, science will contradict itself eventually and what was going to make you live forever is now going to kill you and visa versa” totally sidestepping, of course, that your video is a shining example of the source of such confusion.

 Then, throw down the ultimate vegan trump card: “and I give up, give me a bacon milkshake.”

 Because this is an original video, remember and no vegan has ever heard the bacon argument.
 Genius.

 Now in case anyone is still considering going vegan, crown this masterpiece with a fact that will shut them down before they start with: “the majority of people who attempt a vegan diet abandon it.”